 Making Hand Stamped Christmas Ornament Dog Treats

-To make ornaments, you can use a biscuit cutter (round or fluted) to make circles, ornament cutters if you have them, or any round food safe object.
+To make Christmas ornament dog treats like those pictured in this post, you can use a biscuit cutter (round or fluted) to make circles, ornament cutters if you have them, or any round food safe object.
 Drinking glasses make an easy substitution.

 Making the Treats: